Danjavia/PWA-ReactJS-Starter-Pack/README.md

 You can deploy using [https://surge.sh](Surge.sh) cli

-For installing it simply run.
+For installing it's simple to run.

 ```
 yarn global add surge